Regency Mall (Racine): History

 Steve & Barry's second location was built with a similar technique in the northwest part of the mall.
 The newly relocated Steve & Barry's closed the same year and became The Furniture Store.
 Steve & Barry's second store eventually became PayHalf in 2013, which closed two years later.

 The Marcus cinema, which was converted into a budget theater in 2006, was closed in July 2009.
 Its building has since been demolished.

 Regency Mall lost two of its anchors in 2014, Sears and J.C.
 Penney.
 Several other stores, including a Hallmark store, MasterCuts, and Regis Hair Salon, also closed, and the mall's longtime manager, Curt Pruitt, left after thirty years.

 On November 20, 2015, Dunham's Sports opened in the anchor space previously held by Sears.
 The former location of J.C.
 Penney was converted into three smaller spaces, which have been occupied by Ross Stores, Party City, and Jo-Ann Stores since 2016.
+Planet Fitness also opened around this time.
 In December, the Hull Property Group purchased the mall from CBL, with plans to revitalize what the company's managing owner described as a "failed mall".
 Boston Store closed its Regency Mall store along with all of its locations in August 2018, leaving the mall without any of its original anchors.
 In 2019, Burlington moved out of the mall to relocate to the former Toys R Us space across from the mall.

+In 2024, Regency Mall began major renovations at an estimated cost of $120 million dollars.
+The east wing of the mall, previously a Boston Store, is being demolished and rebuilt as a Woodman's grocery store.
+The three-phase renovation will also involve the creation of a hotel and 280 apartment units, new retail space, and adding a gas station and car wash.
+In announcing the renovation, mayor Cory Mason described the plan as "something new and more relevant for the 21st century".